juzdepom/react-flashcard-project/README.md

 #1 added a Github URL to interface

 ◽️ add those little buttons to the right side of the deck so I can trigger selecting a random card from a specific deck with a mouse event.

+Note to self: I think the "go to previous card" option is broken when I navigate back from a card from a preselected deck.

+IDEA:
+◽️ create a never looked at deck.
+Starting giving rating 0.